vicmator/Angular2-boilerplate/03 - Angular2-Webpack (Bootstrap)/README.md

-# Angular2-Webpack
+# 03 - Angular2-Webpack (Bootstrap)
-It's a single page using Angular2 and Typescript with Webpack
+It's a single page using Angular2, Typescript and support to Bootstrap with Webpack

 # How to get started

 Clone or download this project.

-From the root folder of the project execute (command prompt):
+From the root of this folder execute (command prompt):

 ```
 npm install